210119-java-enterprise/EOD_p1/README.md

 a select all from the table within the database and a select certain columns from the table.
 Below is how you setup and use the ORM.
 EOD also implements a small amount of connection pooling for multi-threaded applications.

+# Technologies Used

+Maven
+PostgreSQL database hosted on a RDS through AWS

 # Setup

 In order for the ORM to be able to connect to your database, you will need to create a .properties file that holds: